liao961120/intra/main.md

 ![\scriptsize Reproduction of \textsc{Figure} \ref{fig:GP} with the added influence of $P$ on $N$ over time.
 The parameters for the growth of $P$ are $r = .3, P_0 = .01, K = 10$.
 The scaling parameter $\gamma$ for the influence of $P$ on the multivariate normal means is set to $.3$, and the parameters for the Gaussian kernel $\eta$ and $\rho$ are identical to those set for generating \textsc{Figure} \ref{fig:GP}.](fig/GaussianProcess2){#fig:GP2}

-Knowing at which timescales are the latent processes operating is not only important for constructing statistical models but also necessary information for data collection---how frequently should observations be collected to enable valid analyses?
+Knowing at which timescales are the latent processes operating is not only important for constructing statistical models but also necessary for data collection---how frequently should observations be collected to license valid analyses?
 In studies applying VAR models[^case], theory-irrelevant reasons such as the amount of data needed for the models to converge and the frequency of prompts acceptable for the participants are sometimes used for determining the sampling rate.
 This is dangerous if the (theoretical) timescales at which the processes operate are not cautiously considered.
 Ignoring the timescale results in uninterpretable networks at best and completely misleading ones at worst.

 [^case]: See @ong2022 and @burger2021 for attempts to derive individualized
     networks with VAR models to facilitate case conceptualization.